 - All UK companies to set targets consistent with the Paris Agreement on climate change, and report on their implementation.
 It’s not clear what punishments there would have been for non-compliance.

 - Establish a Department for Climate Change and Natural Resources, and appoint a cabinet-level Chief Secretary for Sustainability in the Treasury.

 - Make all local authorities produce a ‘Zero Carbon Strategy’, including plans for local energy, transport, and land use.
 Devolve powers and funding to help councils implement these plans.

-What is surprising is how far they want to go.
-The Greens are the only party aiming to get to net zero carbon emissions by 2030, and to make this happen, they want to create a green new deal worth £1tn over 10 years.
+This may have been down to just how far they wanted to go.
+The Greens were the only party aiming to get to net zero carbon emissions by 2030, and to make this happen, they wanted to create a green new deal worth £1tn over 10 years.

-This plan, which the party readily admits would be mostly paid for through borrowing, is front and centre in its manifesto.
+This plan, which the party admitted at the time would have been paid for through borrowing, was front and centre in its manifesto.

 “Our very planet is raising the alarm.
 Hitting snooze for another 15 years is simply not an option.”